-Investment in subsidiaries is measured at cost less any impairment losses in the Company's financial statements, unless the investment is held for sale or distribution.
+Investment in subsidiaries is measured in the Company's statement of financial position at cost less any impairment losses, unless the investment is classified as held for sale or distribution.
+The cost of investments includes transaction costs.

 Upon disposal of an investment in a subsidiary, the difference between the net disposal proceed and its carrying amount is recognised in profit or loss.